Sure, we all have a chunky list of ambitious interests, projects and goals in our head that we want to complete.

 - Hack #3 is to embrace perfectionism.
 Rather than waiting for everything to be just so, simply start and adjust on the way.
 Otherwise, you’ll be waiting for the perfect moment forever.

-Here’s to making the most of your projects (and retirement life).
+Here’s to making the most of your projects (and retired life).
 I’m here for you.